 IPC-2223 (Sectional design standard for flexible / rigid-flexible printed boards)

 This document is used in tandem with the document IPC-2221.
 IPC-2223 establishes the design specification of the flex and rigid-flex PCBs, component mounting, and interconnecting structures.
-It provides guidance in many design areas such as material selection and construction, plating, conductor bend considerations, capacitance, and impedance control.
-It gives information on unsupported edge connectors/fingers specifications, using dual/single ZIF connectors, dielectric thickness adjustment between rigid and flexible regions.
+It guides in many design areas, such as material selection and construction, plating, conductor bend considerations, capacitance, and impedance control.
+It gives information on unsupported edge connectors/fingers specifications, using dual/single ZIF connectors and dielectric thickness adjustment between rigid and flexible regions.

 Read IPC-2223 standards and design violations for rigid-flex boards to understand common design violations and ways to prevent them in rigid-flex PCBs.